 2. Increasing the Stack Size in Java

 The size of the stack can be increased by size using the –Xss option.
-If your program has a lot of recursive calls, you need to allocate more memory for the calling of the stack.
+If your program has a lot of recursive calls, you need to allocate more memory for the call the stack.

 Syntax: